gravitational/teleport/rfd/0184-agent-auto-updates.md

 </details>

 I and the customer get an alert if the canary testing has not succeeded after an hour.
-Teleport cloud operators and the customer can access the canary hostname and host_uuid to identify the broken agent.
+Teleport cloud operators and the customer can access the canary `hostname` and `host_uuid` to identify broken canary agents.

 The rollout resumes.